jeremiecoullon/SGMCMCJax/README.md

 ## Citing SGMCMCJax

-Please use the following reference to cite this repository:
+Please use the following bibtex reference to cite this repository:

 ```
 @article{Coullon2022,